KaiKustermann/Quizzit-ModulSmartHomePraktikum/README.md

 The backend is in flow-control when the game is running.

+The api and communication flow with the client web app is described in the [websocket-asyncapi.yaml](https://gitlab.mi.hdm-stuttgart.de/quizzit/backend-server/-/blob/main/api/websocket-asyncapi.yaml).
+You can use the website [asyncapi](https://studio.asyncapi.com/) to visualize the api document (copy and paste it in).

 # Development

 Directory structure as seen in ["Golang Standard Project Layout"](https://github.com/golang-standards/project-layout)